How does grouping Wrap accounts work?

 An account can be in multiple reporting groups.

-Fee Group
+Fee Groups

-When grouping accounts for fees, these accounts will be automatically grouped for administration fees and advice fees (if applicable)
+When grouping accounts for fees, these accounts will be automatically grouped for administration fees and advice fees (if applicable).

-• You can group up to eight accounts of your client’s relevant family members for fee aggregation.
+You can group up to eight accounts of your client’s relevant family members for fee aggregation.
 Tiered administration fees will be calculated on the total applicable balance of the grouped accounts.

 Advice fees: